Shape of a membrane on a liquid interface with arbitrary curvatures

 While much has been elucidated about the behavior of a thin sheet confined to a liquid interface, the vast majority of these studies were carried out in axisymmetric configurations, leaving the case with different principal curvatures $\kappa_x$ and $\kappa_y$, as shown in Fig.~\ref{fig:setup}, unexplored.
 For the case of solid confinement, previous work has focused on the role of the Gaussian curvature, $K=\kappa_x\kappa_y$, at driving the film response~\cite{Hure2012,Yao2013}.
 For instance, in stamping or adhesion, the deformation of the sheet is primarily controlled by the difference between the Gaussian curvature of the sheet $K\ind{sh}$ and that of the solid substrate, $K\ind{sub}$ \cite{Hure2012,Hohlfeld2015,Davidovitch2019, Box2023Delamination}.
 This result extends to a shell confined to a flat liquid, as gravity prevents large deformations~\cite{Aharoni2017, Timounay2021Sculpting, Tobasco2021CurvatureDriven, Tobasco2022Exact}.
 However, whether this result generally applies to liquid interfaces remains unclear.

-Here, we study this problem using the simplest theoretical model: the sheet is treated as an inextensible, highly flexible membrane that can compress and wrinkle freely~\cite{Paulsen2015,Paulsen2017} and we work in the limit of small slopes.
-We predict the resulting shape of the sheet and liquid interfaces, along with the energies associated with covering liquids of different geometries, which are in good agreement with our numerical energy minimizations in Surface Evolver~\cite{Brakke1992}.
-For both positive and negative Gaussian curvatures, there is a region of the sheet which forms a cylindrical shape where the sheet only curves along a single principle axis [Fig.~\ref{fig:theory}(a,b)].
+Here, we study this problem using analytical calculations, numerical energy minimization and experiments.
+We use the simplest theoretical model: the sheet is treated as an inextensible, highly flexible membrane that can compress and wrinkle freely~\cite{Paulsen2015,Paulsen2017}.
+In the limit of small slopes, we determine the shape of the sheet analytically.
+For both positive and negative Gaussian curvatures, we find a region of the sheet that forms a cylindrical shape, where the sheet only curves along a single principle axis [Fig.~\ref{fig:theory}(a,b)].
 We find that the deformations are not controlled solely by the Gaussian curvature, but instead by the mean curvature and the difference between $\kappa_x$ and $\kappa_y$.
-These results comprise a fundamentally different response from related studies with other forms of confinement~\cite{Hure2012, Yao2013, Hohlfeld2015, Aharoni2017, Davidovitch2019, Tobasco2021CurvatureDriven, Tobasco2022Exact, Box2023Delamination}.
+Our predictions are confirmed and extended to finite slopes by numerical energy minimization and are compatible with the experimental observation of a thin polystyrene film placed on an anisotropic air-water interface.
+Our results comprise a fundamentally different response from related studies with other forms of confinement~\cite{Hure2012, Yao2013, Hohlfeld2015, Aharoni2017, Davidovitch2019, Tobasco2021CurvatureDriven, Tobasco2022Exact, Box2023Delamination}.

-A liquid interface with arbitrary curvatures can be formed by pinning its edge at a frame with radius $L$ and height $\zeta(L,\theta)=\dk L^2\cos(2\theta)/4$ and applying a pressure $P=-2\gamma H$ under the interface (Fig.~\ref{fig:setup}), where $\gamma$ is the surface tension of the interface.
+A liquid interface with arbitrary curvatures can be formed by applying a pressure $P=-2\gamma H$ under the interface, where $\gamma$ is the surface tension of the interface, and pinning its edge at a frame with radius $L$ and height $\zeta(L,\theta)=\dk L^2\cos(2\theta)/4+HL^2/2$ (Fig.~\ref{fig:setup}).
 We assume that the vertical extension of the interface, scaling as $\kappa_i L^2$, is small with respect to the capillary length, so that the effect of gravity is negligible.
 Last, we restrict ourselves to small slopes.
-Under these conditions, the height of the liquid interface reads, in polar coordinates~(App.~\ref{app:liquid_bare}):
+Under these conditions, the height $\zeta$ of the liquid interface, which satisfies $\nabla^2\zeta=2H$ and Dirichlet boundary conditions at the frame reads, in polar coordinates: